SeanOhAileasa/SeanOhAileasa/README.md

 * { ["**mls**"](https://nbviewer.jupyter.org/github/SeanOhAileasa/mls-machine-learning-statistics/blob/main/mls-machine-learning-statistics.ipynb) : &#x1F6A7; }
 <!--
 23/07/2021
-"update repository ./fda-monty-hall-problem - Humans sometimes see patterns that do not exist.
-Adding in cognitive bias it may be less likely that a process is deemed fair.
-The algorithm used to select the door to place the car behind was proved to be random.
-Generally humans are not as good as computers at random selection."
+"update repository ./fda-monty-hall-problem - Check the hypothesis that changing the door initially selected helps to win the car.
+In summary depicted staying with initial choice are much more likely to lose than are to win whereas if switching are much more likely to win than not win."
 -->

 ###### Multi-Paradigm Programming